andlo/mycroft-skills-list-gitbook/skills/sunrise-sunset-skill.tobus3000.md

 > When does the sun rise?
 > Sunset today.
 > Sunrise today.
-> Moonrise today.
 > Sunset.
-> Moonset.
 > Sunrise.
-> Moonrise.
 > When does the sun appear?
-> When does the moon appear?
 > What time does the sun set today?
 > What time does the sun set in a week?
-> What time does the moon set today?
 > What time does the sun rise today?
 > What time does the sun rise in a week?
-> What time does the moon rise tonight?
 > Sunset time.
-> Moonset time.
 > Sunrise time.
-> Moonrise time.
 > When does the sun disappear in the evening?
-> When does the moon disappear in the morning?
 > When does the sun appear in the morning?
-> When does the moon appear in the evening?
 > ...

 ## Installation: